Ismafreelance/Ismafreelance/README.md

 - 👋 Hi, I’m @Ismafreelance
-- 👀 I’m interested in coding, video editing, graphic design, 3d art and many more things
+- 👀 I’m interested in coding, video editing, graphic design, 3d art, 3d printing, robotics and many more things
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Python and robotics
 <!--- - 💞️ I’m looking to collaborate on ...--->
 - 📫 How to reach me: ismafreelance on 𝕏, Instagram and YouTube and ismafreelancecontact@gmail.com
 - 😄 Pronouns: they/don't know me son